-- Take one of the hood decals and completely peel the transfer paper backing off so that the sticky side is exposed.
+- Take one of the hood decals and completely peel the paper backing off so that the sticky side is exposed.
 Do your best not to touch the vinyl and leave any fingerprints on it that could affect the adhesion, and whatever you do.. don't drop it!
-Spray an even coat of your soap/water solution to the adhesive side of the decal.
+Spray an even coat of your soap/water solution to both sides of the decal.
 It doesn’t need to be completely soaked… it just needs enough for you to be able to readjust the decal if you don’t set it down perfectly straight on the first try.

 - Once you’re pleased with its positioning, start from the middle and gently squeegee the soap/water solution out from under the decal.
-Use paper towels to clean up any excess solution while you work the decal down.
-Use the hard plastic edge of the squeegee on the paper backing, but once you peel the paper backing off, to avoid any scratching of the vinyl only use the microfiber edge.
+Use the soft, lint-free cloth to clean up any excess solution while you work the decal down.
+Use the hard plastic edge of the squeegee on the transfer paper, but once you peel the transfer paper off, to avoid any scratching of the vinyl only use the microfiber edge.

 - Once you’ve thoroughly gone over the first decal a couple times, give it a rest and proceed with the other side.
-This will allow the solution to evaporate a little bit and assist with adhesion before peeling the backing off.
+This will allow the solution to evaporate a little bit and assist with adhesion before peeling the transfer paper off.

 - Ok.. you’ve fully squeegeed both decals down.
 Starting at one end, gently peel the transfer paper back upon itself to facilitate separation of the vinyl from the paper.
-If the decal wants to come up with the paper, use the soft-side of the squeegee to press it back down again.
+If the decal wants to come up with the paper, use the microfiber side of the squeegee to press it back down again.
 Don’t worry too much about any air bubbles or creases at this time.
-You can address those once the paper backing is completely removed.
+You can address those once the transfer paper is completely removed.